skijit/notes/programming/maxmsp/max-tutorial-notes.md

 - ```transport``` object is the central metrical organizing object
     - start/stop by sending it a 1/0 (good for toggles)
     - send it a bang will cause it to output the time in bars/beats/ticks
-        - there are 480 ticks per beat
+        - there are 480 'ticks' (i.e. pulses) per quarter note, i.e. 480 ppq
     - you can specify the tempo for the transport in the inspector
     - will broadcast metrical information to all metros and timing objects
     - then you can use timing values like 4n, 4nt, 4nd, etc.